HURT IN A CAR? CALL HHR!

 Do I Need a Car Accident Lawyer?

-Let’s put it this way: when you get in a car accident, the insurance company will have a team of adjusters, agents, and investigators representing their interests against yours.
+When you get in a car accident, the insurance company will have a team of adjusters, agents, and investigators representing their interests against yours.
 Shouldn’t you have a team of professionals fighting for what you need?
-We recommend every car accident survivor at least speak with a car crash attorney to gauge their options.
+We recommend every car accident survivor at least speak with a car crash attorney.

 How Long Do I Have to File a Lawsuit for a Car Accident?